RachelSa/environment-setup/README.md

 1. [Fill out this brief survey](https://goo.gl/forms/4gzPuazv8luAeSON2), so I can get a sense of the topics and tools you're already familiar with.

 2. COMPLETE the below environment setup steps.
 These are the tools you'll need to run a JavaScript development environment.
-The resources I've listed are geared towards Mac, since that's what I use.
+The resources I've listed are geared towards Mac OSX, since that's what I use.
 If you don't have a Mac, this should still be a pretty easy process, but you may have to do a bit more Googling!

 ## Envrionment Setup